oyvindberg/scalajs-fullstack/README.md

 If you make changes both on client and server side, this snippet should do it:
 ```
-sbt> ~;tutorialJVM/re-start;tutorialJS/fastOptJS;tutorialJS/refreshBrowsers

 # alias
 sbt> dev

 ```
 Note that there is no synchronization between the two restarts, so it's possible that the client will reload just as the server is restarting.
-In that case, simply reload the browser.
+In that case, simply reload the browser, or use `devFront` or `devBack`

 ## Testing